UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 As always, students must satisfy prerequisites before they enroll in courses.

-Please note that some graduate courses offered by the CS Department do not carry credit even for our own graduate students.
-For example, you cannot receive credit for COMP.5000.
+Please note that some graduate courses offered by the Computer Science Department do not carry credit even for our own graduate students.
+For example, you cannot receive credit for COMP.5000

 There are advantages and disadvantages to pursuing your master’s degree at the university as your bachelor's.
 Please discuss this with your academic advisor or other faculty member.

-This program is managed by the CS Graduate Coordinator, not the Undergraduate Coordinator.
+This program is managed by the Computer Science graduate coordinator, not the undergraduate coordinator.

 Our research labs support undergraduate and graduate students.
 We have close ties with regional and national high-tech companies, who employ our current students and alumni.